barbagroup/essential_skills_RRC/docs/testing/testing.md

 will look cleaner.

-For the first case, where we want the result of the dot product to match an expected value we will re-designed our test in the following way:
+For the first case, where we want the result of the dot product to match an expected value we will redesign our test in the following way:

 ```python
 @pytest.mark.parametrize("a,b,expected",[